Distributed Dual Coordinate Ascent in General Tree Networks and Communication Network Effect on Synchronous Machine Learning: Convergence analysis of TreeDualMethod over a tree network

-Theorem \ref{recur_conver} is different from Theorem 2 of \cite{jaggi2014communication} in two aspects.
-Firstly, Theorem \ref{recur_conver} works for any tree node in a general tree network, beyond the star network discussed in \cite{jaggi2014communication}.
-Secondly, Theorem \ref{recur_conver} is true, even when the input $\bm{w}$ of Algorithm \ref{alg:general} is not only determined by $\bm{\alpha}_{Q}$, but also determined by $\bm{\alpha}_{\overline{Q}}$.
-To see this, we note that, at the root node, $\bm{w}=A_Q \bm{\alpha}_{Q}+A_{\overline{Q}} \bm{\alpha}_{\overline{Q}}$, and the root node will pass $\bm{w}$ to tree node $Q$ by recalling TreeDualMethod$(\cdot)$ for the root node's child nodes.
-Our proof of Theorem \ref{recur_conver} addresses this challenge that the input $\bm{w}$ is also affected by $\bm{\alpha}_{\overline{Q}}$.
+We remark that Theorem \ref{recur_conver} is different from Theorem 2 of \cite{jaggi2014communication} in three aspects.
+Firstly, Theorem \ref{recur_conver} is applicable to any tree node in a general tree network, beyond a star network discussed in \cite{jaggi2014communication}.
+Secondly, even when the input $\bw$ of Algorithm \ref{alg:general} is determined by not only $\balpha_{Q}$ but also $\balpha_{\overline{Q}}$, Theorem \ref{recur_conver} holds.
+Note that $\bw = \bA(\balpha_Q, \balpha_{\overline{Q}} ) = \bA_Q\balpha_Q + \bA_{\overline{Q}} \balpha_{\overline{Q}}$.
+Unlike our Theorem, in Theorem 2 of \cite{jaggi2014communication}, due to the star network topology, a local worker has $\bw$ as an input from the root node which is updated with intermediate results obtained from all the local workers.
+Hence, $\balpha_{\overline{Q}}$ is not considered in Theorem 2 of \cite{jaggi2014communication} and its proof.
+Our proof of Theorem \ref{recur_conver} addresses this challenge that the input $\bw$ is also affected by $\balpha_{\overline{Q}}$.
+Therefore, we have to deal with both updating coordinates $\balpha_{Q} \in \R^{|Q|}$ and un-updating coordinates $\balpha_{\overline{Q}} \in \R^{| \overline{Q}|}$, where $|Q| + |\overline{Q}| = m$, while in the proof of Theorem 2 of \cite{jaggi2014communication}, all the coordinates are updating coordinates, i.e., $\balpha \in \R^{m}$.
 For the readability, we place the proof of Theorem \ref{recur_conver} in Appendix \ref{appx:main_proof}.
+Finally, unlike \cite{jaggi2014communication}, we do not consider the different local-dual problem introduced in Eqn.
+(8) of \cite{jaggi2014communication} for local workers, but deal with the original dual problem introduced in \eqref{prob:dual} with fixed $\overline{\bw} \triangleq \bA_{\overline{Q}}\balpha_{\overline{Q}}$ for a general tree node $Q$.
+Therefore, our theorem works for any tree node in a general tree network rather than just for one central node, which allows the recursive convergence analysis of the distributed dual coordinate ascent in a general tree network.